a-morales/kwm/README.md

 Kwm supports external monitors and have commands that allow for focusing screens,  moving windows, and capturing applications.
 For more information, see `kwmc help screen` and `kwmc config capture`.

-## Build:
+## Install:

-Because there is no app bundle, *Kwm* has to be started from a terminal.
+A codesigned binary release is available through Homebrew

+      brew install homebrew/binary/kwm

-To compile and start *Kwm*, simply run
+To compile from source

+      make install

+Build with debug information

       make
-      ./bin/kwm

-By default, debug prints are enabled, and these can be turned off by running

-      make install

 To make *Kwm* start automatically on login, run the following command the first time *Kwm* starts

       kwmc config launchd enable

+I would recommend for *Kwm* to be managed by launchd, but it can also be started directly from a terminal.

 ## Configuration: